lraycheva/core/tutorials/guides/03_angular/angular.md

 ### 6.2.
 Channel Selector Widget

-The next step is to add a dropdown select component to **Clients** and **Stocks** that will allow the users to pick a channel for the applications.
+The next step is to add a dropdown select component to **Clients** and **Stocks** that will allow the users to pick a channel for the apps.
 The steps below are for the **Clients** app, but the procedure is identical for both apps.

 For the purpose of this tutorial, there is a simple and fully functional material select component already prepared.
 All you have to do, is import it in the `app.module.ts` of the **Clients** app:

 ```javascript
 @NgModule({